PSSRA/pssra.github.io/content/join/bylaws.md

 # ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES

-All policies and procedures not documented in the Bylaws, or which need further elaboration, may be decided upon by a simple majority vote of Chapter organizers and shall be documented internally.
+All policies and procedures not documented in the Bylaws, or which need further elaboration, may be decided upon by a simple majority vote of CCC and shall be documented internally.
 These policies and procedures of the Chapter shall be accessible to vetted members and National Organization officers but will otherwise remain confidential.

 # ARTICLE EIGHT: INOPERABLE CLAUSE